qakaio/qakaio/README.md

 <h1 align="center">Oi, tudo bom? 💙</h1>

 <p>
-My name is Kaio, and I am deeply committed about quality as a mindset, not just a phase.
+My name is Kaio, and I am deeply committed to quality as a mindset, not just a phase.

 QA Engineer with 10+ years of experience and complete knowledge of the entire software development life cycle, with a passion for finding bugs and delivering an excellent quality product to the end user. 💙